Elsa Brändström: Peacetime

 In 1923, she undertook a six-month tour in the United States, giving lectures to raise money for a new home for children of deceased and traumatised German and Austrian POWs.
 On her trip she raised US$100,000 and traveled to 65 towns.
 At a stop at Gustavus Adolphus College in St. Peter, Minnesota, Brändström wore clothing of the Swedish Red Cross and "spoke about her thrilling experiences in Russia and Siberia during and after the war."

 In January 1924, she founded a children's home, Neusorge, in Mittweida, which had room for more than 200 orphans and children in need.
 In Siberia she had promised many German soldiers, who were dying, that she would care for their children.

-In 1929 she married her great love Heinrich Gottlob Robert Ulich, a German professor of Pedagogy.
+In 1929 she married her great love Heinrich Gottlob Robert Ulich, a German professor of pedagogy.
 Afterwards, she moved together with him to Dresden.
 In 1931, she sold the Schreibermühle and donated her other home, Neusorge, to the Welfare Centre in Leipzig.
 She founded the Elsa Brändström Foundation for Women, which awarded scholarships to children from Neusorge.
 On 3 January 1932, her daughter Brita was born in Dresden.

 In 1933, Robert Ulich accepted a lectureship at Harvard University and in consequence the family moved to the United States.
-Here Brandström gave aid to newly arrived German and Austrian refugees.
-In 1939, she opened the Window-Shop, a restaurant which gave work opportunities for refugees in Cambridge, Massachusetts.
+Here Brändström gave aid to newly arrived German and Austrian refugees.
+In 1939, she opened the Window Shop, a restaurant which gave work opportunities for refugees in Cambridge, Massachusetts.